AymanSilva11/Zodiac/README.md

-# offensive cybersecuritiy and hacking 🛡🖥💻💀
+# Offensive Cybersecuritiy and Hacking 🛡🖥💻💀
 this is the first project of linux distros terminal shell